Table of Contents

 5. Limit your time and get some sleep 😉

 The most important thing to remember when you’re practicing is to remain focused and concentrated.
 Concentration is limited, generally up to around 45 minutes max at each session before taking a break.

-If you’re just beginning to learn to play piano, then set 20 minutes as your practice session.
-It’s sufficient enough to learn something new everyday and make significant progress with just 20 minutes of concentrated practicing.
+If you’re just beginning to learn how to play piano, then set 20 minutes as your practice session.
+It’s a good enough amount of time to learn something new every day and make significant progress with just 20 minutes of concentrated practicing.
 Your brain will do the rest, forming and strengthening the synapses.
 Relaxation and a good night sleep will support this effect.

 Know how long you can keep the high concentration and focus.
 Limit your practicing to this time frame.